Student Experience FAQs

-Any student who wishes to take a class without being enrolled in program, must submit a Non-matriculated application & all transcripts.
+Any student who wishes to take a class without being enrolled in a program must submit a non-matriculated application and all transcripts.
 We allow students to take up to 2 classes non-matriculated before enrolling in a program.
 When looking to take a class, please ensure that any pre-requisites have been met prior to registration.

 That depends.
 A few courses have specific approval requirements.
 These are noted in the course descriptions.
 However, many courses (especially those numbered 200 or higher) have prerequisites.
 Please check the course descriptions to determine prerequisites.
 If you have not completed the specified prerequisite, please consult with a Student Experience Mentor before you register for the course.
 Prerequisites will be required to be completed and your SEM can help you!

 To view course requirements click here – Course Search

 If you are enrolled in a degree or certificate program, please consult with your SEM or academic advisor before you register.
 Your SEM or advisor will help with sequencing your courses and will check that you are on track with graduation requirements.

 Instructions on paying your bill can be found here.
 All tuition and fees must be paid in FULL two weeks prior to the first day of class of the term, unless you have enrolled in an official payment plan through the Student Accounts portal via your AMOS homepage (https://amos.moravian.edu) or Employee Reimbursement Plan.
 The Office of Student Accounts reserves the right to drop a student from his/her upcoming course due to non-payment.
 If payment is made after the due date and have not enrolled in a payment plan, you will be charged a $50 late payment fee.

 All fees for any payment plans or technology fee are the responsibility of the student and must be paid prior to the start of the semester.